thakurtanya/kontikilabsDevelopers/doc/source/GitHub-Pipeline.rst

 -	According to the context of the user query, the model successfully recognises the search product intent along with the confidence score.

--	This model handles *out-of-vocabulary* words’ to some extent.
+-	This model handles *out-of-vocabulary* words to some extent.
-	The term *‘out-of-vocabulary words’* refers to those words which are not present in the training data of the chatbot.
+	The term *‘out-of-vocabulary words’* refers to words that are not present in the training data of the chatbot.
+For instance, you trained in ALter NLU for the sentence:
-	For instance,
-	You trained in ALter NLU for the sentence:

 	*I want to purchase apple mobile worth 60k*